AdityaGarg8/Apple-Firmware/README.md

-# Wifi firmware to get wifi running on Linux on MacBook Pro 16,1 (16 inch, 2019).
+# Wifi firmware to get wifi running on Linux on T2 Macs.

 The firmware has been extracted from **macOS Montery**.

-For more details refer to this [t2linux wiki](https://wiki.t2linux.org/guides/wifi/).
+For more details refer to this [t2linux wiki](https://wiki.t2linux.org/guides/wifi-bluetooth/).